RobMeades/nginx_https_reverse_proxy_to_lan/README.md

 This tells the SSH server on `remote_machine` (the machine on the public internet) to send any packets headed for port 8888 to the machine where you ran the above command, port 80. `-N` means don't do an interactive login.

-Pick a different port for each of the local HTTP servers you want to expose (or take advantage of `nginx` is ability to re-map paths) and Bob is your mother's brother.
+Pick a different port for each of the local HTTP servers you want to expose (or take advantage of `nginx`'s ability to re-map paths) and Bob is your mother's brother.

 ## Implementation